Looking Back and Moving Forward

 My first in-depth inquiry about optometry was at my sister’s wedding.
 Through small-talk with my relatives, I learned my cousin and her husband were optometrists.
 They expressed their passion for being primary care providers, and when I got home I dove head-first into researching the profession on the interwebs.
 A domino effect occurred: Each discovery, from the management of diseases to vision correction, galvanized me into going deeper into the depths of of optometry.
 I contacted a few local optometrists and set up shadowing opportunities.
 I felt I’d uncovered my intended path in life.

 But there was still another important choice to make after I decided to pursue optometry.
 I still didn’t know which school was the best fit me.
 I researched every aspect of every program, and went on my fair share of visits and interviews.
 A lot of schools will promote the newest technology or their location.
-Don’t get me wrong, these things are important, but for me personally, the most essential characteristic of a school is the ambience.
+Don’t get me wrong, these things are important, but for me personally, the most essential characteristic of a school is the ambiance.
 From the friendly students to the accommodating faculty to the crisp and informative website, ICO gave me the best impression, an impression in which I feel comfortable investing a large sum of money and four years of my life.
 Unless you’ve somehow studied at more than one optometry school, it’s almost impossible to compare the schools.
 I don’t know if I’ve made the right choice, but I do know that ICO was the school I gravitated to the most.